How to Make Data-Driven Product Decisions

 Hopefully, this has helped to demystify some of the questions around how to use or engage with data when trying to drive change within the business.
 Whether it’s an everyday minor decision or a multi-channel product launch, there are varying ways to embed data to ensure success and calibrate where you’re going.

-Product Talk shares insights into the craft of product, so the rest of us can learn and get inspired.
-Follow Product Talk for more pieces like Rebecca’s.
+Reiterate shares insights into the craft of product, so the rest of us can learn and get inspired.
+Follow reiterate for more pieces like Rebecca’s.